Monitoring Forces in Tunnel Sections with Force Meters and DAQ Systems

 Ready for reliable monitoring of your tunnel construction?

-We deliver and implement advanced force meters and DAQ systems for monitoring forces in tunnels.
-Our solutions meet international standards and are tailored to local project requirements in the Netherlands and Belgium.
+We supply and implement advanced force meters and DAQ systems for monitoring forces in tunnels.
+Our solutions comply with international standards and are tailored to local project requirements in the Netherlands and Belgium.

 Dexman, for all your Power Meters